-PXToolkit creates installable .zip archives that the Prophet X can load into the eight available user banks, enabling more than 13,000 custom instrument slots across seventeen categories per bank.
+PXToolkit creates installable .zip archives that the Prophet X can load into the available user groups, enabling tens of thousands of custom instrument slots across seventeen categories per group.
 The 50GB of space for additional samples in the Prophet X are definitely a key part of making the most of the instrument!

 Treat H as equivalent to B in note names for compatibility with SampleRobot's export naming conventions.

 Improved compatibility with files that have upper-case extensions like .WAV